 Some of the key hurdles to widespread adoption include:

-- Regulatory Reforms - The United States, European Union and many other regulatory bodies are very critical of cryptocurrencies and could limit their use.
+The United States, European Union, and many other governments and regulators around the world are very critical of cryptocurrencies and could limit their use.

-- Taxation Reforms - The IRS treats cryptocurrencies as investment property, which puts onerous requirements on taxpayers to report any transactions.
+The IRS treats cryptocurrencies as an investment property, which puts onerous requirements on taxpayers to report any transactions.

 How ZenLedger Helps